Martin Luther King Jr.: Nonviolence

 In a chapter of Stride Toward Freedom, King outlined his understanding of nonviolence, which seeks to win an opponent to friendship, rather than to humiliate or defeat him.
 The chapter draws from an address by Wofford, with Rustin and Stanley Levison also providing guidance and ghostwriting.

 King was inspired by Gandhi and his success with nonviolent activism, and as a theology student, King described Gandhi as being one of the "individuals who greatly reveal the working of the Spirit of God".
 King had "for a long time ... wanted to take a trip to India."
 With assistance from Harris Wofford, the American Friends Service Committee, and other supporters, he was able to fund the journey in February 1959.
 The trip deepened his understanding of nonviolent resistance and his commitment to America's struggle for civil rights.
 In a radio address made during his final evening in India, King reflected, "Since being in India, I am more convinced than ever before that the method of nonviolent resistance is the most potent weapon available to oppressed people in their struggle for justice and human dignity."

-When receiving the Nobel Peace Prize in 1964, King hailed the "successful precedent" of using nonviolence "in a magnificent way by Mohandas K. Gandhi to challenge the might of the British Empire ...
+When receiving the Nobel Peace Prize in 1964, King hailed the "successful precedent" of using nonviolence "by Mohandas K. Gandhi to challenge the might of the British Empire ...
 He struggled only with the weapons of truth, soul force, non-injury and courage."

-Another influence for King's nonviolent method was Henry David Thoreau's essay On Civil Disobedience and its theme of refusing to cooperate with an evil system.
+Another influence was Henry David Thoreau's essay On Civil Disobedience and its theme of refusing to cooperate with an evil system.
 He also was greatly influenced by the works of Protestant theologians Reinhold Niebuhr and Paul Tillich, and said that Walter Rauschenbusch's Christianity and the Social Crisis left an "indelible imprint" on his thinking by giving him a theological grounding for his social concerns.
 King was moved by Rauschenbusch's vision of Christians spreading social unrest in "perpetual but friendly conflict" with the state, simultaneously critiquing it and calling it to act as an instrument of justice.
 However, he was apparently unaware of the American tradition of Christian pacifism exemplified by Adin Ballou and William Lloyd Garrison.
 King frequently referred to Jesus' Sermon on the Mount as central for his work.
 Before 1960, King also sometimes used the concept of "agape" (brotherly Christian love).

 Even after renouncing personal use of guns, King had a complex relationship with self-defense in the movement.
 He publicly discouraged it as a widespread practice but acknowledged that it was sometimes necessary.
 Throughout his career King was frequently protected by other civil rights activists who carried arms, such as Colonel Stone Johnson, Robert Hayling, and the Deacons for Defense and Justice.

 Amid recurring riots in the mid-1960s, King reaffirmed his commitment to nonviolence.
 He stated that riots were "the language of the unheard", the result of a failure to improve economic conditions and address racial injustice, but condemned them as "self-defeating and socially destructive".